eboannan/Automatic_line_fitting/README.md

 # Automatic_line_fitting
-Automatic line detection and  fitting of emission lines in a laser-induced breakdown spectra
+This repo contain the code and data for the manuscript "Unsupervised fitting of emission lines generated from laser-induced breakdown spectroscopy" published in spectrochimica acta B (Volume 177, March 2021, 106109)